Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 You probably know your smartphone has two cameras: The higher-megapixel (MP) lens is typically the rear-facing or primary camera, used to snap photos of family and friends.
 The lower-MP lens faces the front and is used for video calls, chats and selfies.
 You’ll get better results if you stick with the rear-facing camera for your photographs and digitizing projects.

 The other two essentials are up to you.
 Use natural light whenever possible.
 If you’re digitizing photos or keepsakes, position the item in front of a window where natural light can illuminate the subject.
 Move around to find the best angle so the light falls evenly across the object (rather than backlighting the object, which causes it to appear darker).
-Use a tripod and a remote shutter release (see our article on smart accessories) to keep your smartphone on a firm footing and avoid camera shake.
+Use a tripod and a remote shutter release to keep your smartphone on a firm footing and avoid camera shake.

 Sure, you can use a phone’s built-in camera to create digitized versions of family history documents.
 But scanning apps offer several advantages.
 CamScanner, Genius Scan and TurboScan will crop and straighten pages as you scan, and you can scan more than one page to a file (which is wonderful for multi-page documents like probate packets or letters).
 Scan apps are configured for capturing text on paper and photographs with enhanced lighting and cropping features.
 You can also name pages as you scan, add a date stamp, and in some apps, you can choose whether to create a PDF or JPEG file.

-It’s smart to use your smartphone instead of a flatbed scanner for digitizing bound books, such as old photo albums or scrapbooks.
-That way, you don’t have to flip the books over and press them onto a scanning bed, which can damage them.
-Instead, open the book on a small pillow to support the book’s weight and keep you from cracking the spine.
+Use your smartphone instead of a flatbed scanner for digitizing bound books, such as old photo albums or scrapbooks.
+That way, you don’t have to flip the books over and press them onto a scanning bed, which can damage the pages.
+Instead, open the book on a small pillow to support the book’s weight and prevent cracking the spine.
 Position your smartphone camera lens directly over the book, turn off the flash and snap the shot.
 To better steady your camera, you may want to experiment with a reverse-mount tripod.
 This type of tripod has a reversible center pole to position the camera directly over the subject.